-- 5.1 The age range profile of the council's workforce is fairly young, with 68% of employees aged under 50, and nearly 32% of employees aged over 50 (see table below).
-The biggest age band group is the 41-50 years group, with nearly 30.7% of employees within this age bracket. - 5.2 The current profile with its under-50's majority is interesting, and may be partly as a result of the council's proactive support of the

-- management of early retirements, as part of a raft of measures designed to support the Sunderland Way of Working, the Transformation Programme and the need for efficiency savings. - 5.3 Although there is currently a freeze on external recruitment, the council continues to be active in its promotion of apprenticeships.
-The council directly employed 53 apprenticeships during the financial year 2011-12, and took on 128 work experience placements. - 5.4 35.51% of the council's top earners are aged between the 41-50 age band and 39.27% are in the 51-60 age band.
+- The age range profile of the council's workforce is fairly young, with 66.99% of employees aged under 50, and nearly 33.01% of employees aged over 50 (see table below).
+The biggest age band group is the 41-50 years group, with nearly 30.43% of employees within this age bracket. - 5.2 The current profile with its under-50's majority is interesting, and may be partly as a result of the council's proactive support of the management of early retirements, as part of a raft of measures designed to support the Sunderland Way of Working, the Transformation Programme and the need for efficiency savings. - 5.3 Although there is currently a freeze on external recruitment, the council continues to be active in its promotion of apprenticeships.
+The Council directly employed 43 apprentices and accommodated 184 people on work experience in the period from April 2012 to December 2013.
+The council remains committed to supporting apprenticeships and work placements, and work experience has escalated, although apprenticeship opportunities have been restricted due to ongoing reorganisations. - 5.4 41.51% of the council's top earners are aged between the 41-50 age band and 34.59% are in the 51-60 age band.
 This is expected as employees develop and gain experience.